 What is 5 eyes farm?

-In our aim for integrated farming, we will also breed quails and chickens up for eggs as well as growing some exotic and wonderful foods like coffee, chocolate and pepper, keep making compost and natural pesticides from plants and grow food to feed the animals and to sell.
-We hope to start an organic restaurant and grocery store in Bogor where people can eat fresh cooked organic food or buy their own organic produce to take with them.
+In our aim for integrated farming, we will also breed ducks and chickens up for eggs as well as growing some exotic and wonderful foods like medicinal plants and pepper, keep making compost and natural pesticides from plants and grow food to feed the animals and to sell.
+We hope to start an organic small restaurant (warung) and grocery store where people can eat fresh cooked organic food or buy their own organic produce to take with them.

 Values: Shared learning – Empowerment through inclusion – Integrated systems – pioneering spirit

 Focus: Aquaponics and other integrated organic production systems.
 Integrating women into the workforce and giving women responsibilities, opportunities and equal status is an important social integration and an important focus of our vision.